-The manufacture of our Trex Residential composite decking and railing products requires substantial amounts of wood fiber and scrap polyethylene.
-Our business strategy is to create a substantial cost advantage over our competitors by using scrap polyethylene.
-Our ability to obtain adequate supplies of wood fiber and scrap polyethylene depends on our success in developing new sources that meet our quality requirements, maintaining favorable relationships with suppliers and managing the collection of supplies from geographically dispersed locations.
-In addition to wood fiber and scrap polyethylene, we also use a small percentage of other materials in making our products, which are sometimes subject to volatility in supply and could negatively affect our profitability.
+Kisk Discussion - Risk Description Our business is subject to risks in obtaining the raw materials we use.
+Impact Our business could suffer from the termination of The manufacture of our Trex Residential composite decking and railing products requires substantial amounts of wood fiber and scrap polyethylene.
+Our business strategy is to create a substantial cost advantage over our competitors by using scrap Our business could suffer from the termination of significant sources of raw materials, the payment of polyethylene.
+Our ability to obtain adequate supplies of wood fiber and scrap polyethylene depends on our higher prices for raw materials, the quality of available raw materials, or from the failure to obtain success in developing new sources that meet our quality requirements, maintaining favorable sufficient additional raw materials to meet planned relationships with suppliers and managing the increases in production.